September 25, 2020

 Credit goes to ASPBAE for providing opportunities to explore and discuss this important issue but there is a need to have more large scale researches that can demonstrate the effects of PPP in education towards students' learning outcomes, teachers' working conditions and management practices and the issue of equity.

-Ms. Zehra Arshad, She is the National Coordinator at Pakistan Coalition for Education.
+About the writer: Ms. Zehra Arshad, She is the National Coordinator at Pakistan Coalition for Education.